-Upfront, non-refundable payments under collaboration agreements are recorded as deferred revenue once received and recognized ratably over the term of the agreement.
-Non-refundable payments for research funding are generally recognized as revenues over the period as the related research activities are performed.
-Revenues from non-refundable milestones are recognized when the earnings process is complete and the payment is reasonably assured.
-Non-refundable milestone payments related to arrangements under which the Company has continuing performance obligations are recognized as revenue upon achievement of the milestone, provided that (i) the milestone event is substantive and its achievability was not reasonably assured at the inception of the agreement and (ii) the amount of the milestone payment is reasonable in relation to the effort expended or the risk associated with the triggering event.
-Any amount received under an agreement in advance of performance is recorded as deferred revenue and recognized over the term of the agreement as the Company completes its performance obligations.
-Revenues from non-refundable license fees are recognized upon receipt of the payment if the license has stand-alone value, the Company does not have ongoing involvement or obligations, and the fair value of any undelivered items can be determined.
-If the license is considered to have stand-alone value but the fair value of the undelivered items cannot be determined, the license payments are recognized as revenues over the period of performance for such undelivered items or services.
-No revenues recognized to date pursuant to our agreements are refundable even if the related research activities are not successful.
+The Company assesses milestone payments on an individual basis and recognizes revenues from non-refundable milestone payments when the earnings process is complete and the payment is reasonably assured.
+Non-refundable milestone payments related to arrangements under which the Company has continuing performance obligations are recognized as revenue upon achievement of the associated milestone, provided that (i) the milestone event is substantive and its achievability was not reasonably assured at the inception of the agreement and (ii) the amount of the milestone payment is reasonable in relation to the effort expended or the risk associated with the milestone event.
+Where separate milestone payments do not meet these criteria, the Company recognizes revenue using a contingency-adjusted performance model over the period of performance.

 Research and development expenses are charged to operations as incurred.
 Research and development expenses include, among other things, costs associated with services provided by contract organizations for preclinical development, manufacturing of clinical materials and clinical trials.
 The Company accrues for costs incurred as the services are being provided by monitoring the status of the trial or services provided and the invoices received from its external service providers.
-In the case of clinical trials, a portion of the estimated cost normally relates to the projected cost to treat a patient in the trials, and this cost is recognized over the estimated term of the study based on the number of patients enrolled in the trial on an ongoing basis, beginning with patient enrollment.
+In the case of clinical trials, a portion of the estimated cost normally relates to the projected cost to treat a patient in the trial, and this cost is recognized over the estimated term of the study based on the number of patients enrolled in the trial on an ongoing basis, beginning with patient enrollment.
 As actual costs become known, the Company adjusts its accruals.
-Certain research and development projects are funded under agreements with collaboration partners, and the costs related to these activities are included in research and development expenses.
+Certain research and development programs are funded under agreements with collaboration partners, and the Company's costs related to these activities are included in research and development expenses.